 How to install Steam on Chromebook devices using the Linux app

-If your Chromebook can run native Linux apps, you can also install the full Steam Linux application and run everything locally.
-This requires some more tinkering and know-how, but it can definitely be done.
+If your Chromebook can run native Linux apps, you can install the full Steam Linux application and run everything locally.
+This requires more tinkering and know-how, but it can be done.
 Check the instructions below to learn how to download Steam on Chromebook using Linux app compatibility.

-Let’s start by enabling Linux apps on your Chromebook:
+Start by enabling Linux apps on your Chromebook.

 - Select the gear icon to open the Settings.